Cassiopeia A: X-ray source

 The designations Cassiopeia X-1, Cas XR-1, Cas X-1 are no longer used, but the X-ray source is Cas A (SNR G111.7-02.1) at 2U 2321+58.

-In 1999, the Chandra X-Ray Observatory found CXOU J232327.8+584842, a "hot point-like source" close to the center of the nebula that is the neutron star remnant left by the explosion.
+In 1999, the Chandra X-Ray Observatory found CXOU J232327.8+584842, a central compact object that is the neutron star remnant left by the explosion.

 Supernova reflected echo

 In 2005 an infrared echo of the Cassiopeia A explosion was observed on nearby gas clouds using Spitzer Space Telescope.
 The infrared echo was also seen by IRAS and studied with the Infrared Spectrograph.
 Previously it was suspected that a flare in 1950 from a central pulsar could be responsible for the infrared echo.
 With the new data it was concluded that this is unlikely the case and that the infrared echo was caused by thermal emission by dust, which was heated by the radiative output of the supernova during the shock breakout.
 The infrared echo is accompanied by a scattered light echo.
 The recorded spectrum of the optical light echo proved the supernova was of Type IIb, meaning it resulted from the internal collapse and violent explosion of a massive star, most probably a red supergiant with a helium core which had lost almost all of its hydrogen envelope.
 This was the first observation of the light echo of a supernova whose explosion had not been directly observed which opens up the possibility of studying and reconstructing past astronomical events.
 In 2011 a study used spectra from different positions of the light echo to confirm that the Cassiopeia A supernova was asymmetric.